onnimonni/docker-unison/README.md

 $ curl -o /usr/local/bin/unison-fsmonitor -L https://raw.githubusercontent.com/hnsl/unox/master/unox.py
 $ chmod +x /usr/local/bin/unison-fsmonitor
 ```
+## Credits
+Thanks for [leighmcculloch](https://github.com/leighmcculloch/docker-unison) for showing me how to use unison with docker.

 ## License
 This docker image is licensed under GPLv3 because Unison is licensed under GPLv3 and is included in the image.
 See LICENSE.